openjdk/jfx/doc-files/controls/RichTextArea/RichTextArea_DataFormat_Incubator.md

 In this example, the document properties are enclosed in `{# }`, each paragraph attribute is enclosed in `{! }`, each character attribute is enclosed in `{ }`.

-## Description

-The document is persisted as a UTF-8 encoded plain text file which contains a sequence of segments.
-The first segment is the document properties segment, followed by segments representing the paragraphs.

-Each paragraph is represented by character attribute segment(s), one segment per attribute, the paragraph text segments, paragraph attribute segment(s), also one segment per attribute, terminatedby a single `LF` character.

 ### Format Version Segment